-Trump’s Worst Moments From His “60 Minutes” Interview
+Trump's worst moments from his "60 Minutes" interview

 — 60 Minutes (@60Minutes) October 14, 2018

-Trump denies that he mocked Christine Blasey Ford: “It doesn’t matter.
+Trump denies he mocked Christine Blasey Ford: “It doesn’t matter.
 We won.”

 The president appeared to defend his mockery of Christine Blasey Ford, the first woman to come forward with sexual assault allegations against now-Supreme Court Justice Brett Kavanaugh, claiming that without the much-condemned remarks, Kavanaugh’s nomination would have been over.